Fighting Fleas with Diatomaceous Earth

 III.
 Diatomaceous Earth for Internal Parasites

 DE has also been found to be effective against internal parasites such as whipworms, roundworms, hookworms, and pinworms.
-Add DE to your pet’s diet for 30 days; this will allow the DE to work on the full life cycle of parasites, including eggs waiting to hatch.
+Add DE to your pet’s diet for 30 days; this will allow the DE to work on the full life cycle of parasites, including flea eggs waiting to hatch.

-How Much Diatomaceous Earth for Pets
+How Much Diatomaceous Earth for Dogs and Cats

 Dogs